 Alumna and Educator Committed to Environmental Education

-Renee Strnad, who graduated from Lesley in 2015 with a Master of Science in Ecological Teaching and Learning, was first introduced to environmental education at Kansas State University, where she pursued a dual major in Wildlife Biology and Natural Resources and Environmental Sciences.
+Renee Strnad, who graduated from Lesley in 2015 with a Master of Science from the Graduate School of Education, was first introduced to environmental education at Kansas State University, where she pursued a dual major in Wildlife Biology and Natural Resources and Environmental Sciences.
 She honed her newly discovered passion for introducing others to the natural world around them during an internship with the Aquatic Resource Education Center in Delaware and also with Trinity Center's Sound to Sea education program in North Carolina.

-In July of 2000, Renee joined the Extension Forestry team at North Carolina State University in a newly created Environmental Education position.
-She is currently the statewide coordinator for the North Carolina Project Learning Tree program, leading forestry and wildlife programs for 4-H, and assisting forestry landowners across the state.
+In July of 2000, Strnad joined the Extension Forestry team at North Carolina State University in a newly created Environmental Education position.
+She is currently the statewide coordinator for the environmental education curriculum, Project Learning Tree, leading forestry and wildlife programs for 4-H, and assisting forestry landowners across the state.
 Working within the Cooperative Extension system has provided her with opportunities to promote environmental education across the state.

-Renee has served on North Carolina's Environmental Education Certification advisory committee, the NC Children and Nature Coalition's leadership team, North Carolina's Environmental Literacy Plan writing team, and helped link North Carolina's Essential Standards to environmental literacy, leading to the creation of the Geography and Environmental Literacy strand in the state’s social studies standards.
-Currently, she is involved with grant-funded research projects looking at the benefits of environmental education, the effects of Project Learning Tree training on student achievement, and creating climate change activities to supplement popular environmental education curricula.
+Strnad has served on North Carolina's Environmental Education Certification advisory committee, the NC Children and Nature Coalition's leadership team, and North Carolina's Environmental Literacy Plan writing team.
+She also helped link North Carolina's Essential Standards to environmental literacy, leading to the creation of the Geography and Environmental Literacy strand in the state’s social studies standards.
+She has been involved with grant-funded research projects looking at the benefits of environmental education, the effects of Project Learning Tree training on student achievement, and creating climate change activities to supplement popular environmental education curricula.